LisaHackett97/MS1-Dog-Daycare/README.md

   > Address provided in header on all three pages, on medium screen sizes and above.
   > Location map is provided on large screen size, on the more info/services page.
   > Link to location map is provided on medium and smaller sized screens, below the contact form
+  > On xs and small screens, only business address is displayed in header.
   > Table are provided at top of the more info page giving details of service and prices.
   > Contact form will also enable a user to get in touch if they have further questions on services.